Beauceron

 Beaucerons have a life expectancy of 10 to 12 years and are considered a healthy breed.
 You can help them have the fullest possible lifespan by looking out for these health issues.

-• Bloat: Because of their deeper chest shape, Beaucerons may be susceptible to bloat, also called twisted stomach or gastric dilation-volvulus.
-This can become very serious very fast, so you’ll want to see a veterinarian right away.
-Symptoms include salivating, trying to throw up without success, pacing, breathing rapidly or acting distressed.
-One way to help prevent bloat is by using slow feeders or scatter feeding to help slow down how quickly they eat.
-Surgery that also stitches the stomach lining to the wall cavity can also help to prevent bloat.
+• Bloat: Because of their deep chest shape, Beaucerons may be susceptible to bloat, also called twisted stomach or gastric dilation-volvulus (GDV).
+This condition is life-threatening, so you’ll want to see a veterinarian immediately if your pet develops symptoms suspicious of bloat.
+Symptoms include salivating, trying to throw up without success (dry heaving or retching), pacing, breathing rapidly or acting distressed.
+One way to help prevent bloat is by using slow feeders and not exercising after eating.
+However, genetics likely play a factor and if other dogs in the family line have bloated, your pup may be at increased risk.
+The treatment is emergency surgery but a preventative version of this surgery to tack the stomach to the body well can sometimes help prevent bloat from occurring and is often performed at a young dog’s spay or neuter.
+Ask your vet about preventative gastropexy.

 Beauceron History